 Participants learn about the structure and workings of the Texas Legislature and how this decision-making body affects prevention efforts.
 The training covers how the often-confusing committee system works, as well as the process by which a bill becomes a law.
 Knowledge gained about the Texas legislative process will help participants educate policy-makers on important prevention issues.

-Substance Abuse Prevention Strategies and the Texas Legislature
+Substance Misuse Prevention Strategies and the Texas Legislature

 Participants will learn about evidence-based prevention strategies as they relate to policies proposed by the Texas Legislature and existing law.
 The training includes information about preemption and prohibition, as well as the differences between state and federal laws that govern tobacco and alcohol use prevention strategies.
 Increased knowledge of the relationship between the Texas Legislature and prevention policy helps participants expand their capacity to advocate for evidence-based strategies.

 This training helps participants develop advocacy skills to effectively communicate with decision-makers and stakeholders about substance misuse prevention issues.
 Participants will learn how to present information and practice delivering clear, concise, and coherent messages when advocating for prevention strategies and goals.
 The training will also cover what to expect when meeting with decision-makers and the difference between advocacy and lobbying.